Section A: Has Your Sponsor Licence Been Revoked?

 Where these options are not available or appropriate, the organisation would be subject to a cooling-off period before it can apply for a new licence.

-Section C: When Are Sponsor Licences Revoked?
+Section C: Why Are Sponsor Licences Revoked?

 Common grounds for revocation include: